-- 1. To prepare and recommend to the Board the annual budget and a 5-year financial plan. - To monitor the School's financial performance, including consideration of monthly accounts and reviewing of internal controls, its overall staffing arrangements (noting matters delegated to the Remuneration Committee) and any other management processes; and to make any necessary recommendations to the Board. - 3.
-To vire funds and to authorise spending within approved limits. - 4.
-To ensure the regular audit of the School's accounts including the appointment of external auditors and to respond to recommendations arising. - 5.
-To approve the annual return (using the School Resource Management Self Assessment Tool SRMSAT) to the ESFA. - 6.
-To establish and maintain financial policies including arrangements for delegation to the Committee, the Headteacher and other staff. - 7.
-To promote a fraud awareness culture and to consider fraud mitigation actions. - 8.
-To keep under review value for money across the School's activities. - 9.
-To recommend to the Board and to keep under review a buildings strategy. - 10.
-To ensure compliance with Health and Safety legislation. - 11.
-To identify and manage risk, ensuring that robust systems are in place for regular monitoring and review, that mitigating action is taken as appropriate, and that all major risks are reported to the Board. - 12.
-To ensure effective controls in place to secure data in line with GDPR requirements.
+- 1. To prepare and recommend to the Board the annual budget and a 5-year financial plan - To monitor the school's financial performance, including consideration of monthly accounts and reviewing of internal controls, its overall staffing arrangements (noting matters delegated to the Remuneration Committee) and any other management processes; and to make any necessary recommendations to the Board - 3.
+To advise the Board on the School's overall approach to staffing strategy and to monitor the implementation and impact of HR policies and practice - 4.
+To vire funds and to authorise spending within approved limits - 5.
+To ensure the regular audit of the school's accounts including the appointment of external auditors and to respond to recommendations arising - 6.
+To recommend the appointment of internal auditors to the Board, agree the programme for internal audits, receive the internal audits and ensure necessary changes are implemented - 7.
+To approve the annual return (using the School Resource Management Self-Assessment Tool SRMSAT) to the ESFA - 8.
+To establish and maintain financial policies including arrangements for delegation to the Committee, the Headteacher and other staff - 9.
+To promote a fraud awareness culture and to consider fraud mitigation actions - 10.
+To keep under review value for money across the school's activities - 11.
+To recommend to the Board and to keep under review a buildings strategy - 12.
+To ensure compliance with Health and Safety legislation - 13.
+To identify and manage risk, ensuring that robust systems are in place for regular monitoring and review, that mitigating action is taken as appropriate, and that all major risks are reported to the

+14. To ensure effective controls in place to secure data in line with GDPR requirements